JowaDev/interview/README.md

 **Current Context**
 In a competitive professional environment, preparation for interviews is crucial for success.
-This project provides a structured and interactive way to prepare for various aspects of an interview for an IT management position.
+This project provides a structured and interactive way to prepare for various aspects of an interview.

 **Objective**
 The goal of this project is to provide an interactive platform where users can practice answering interview questions,